Heading to Bangkok for a quick getaway? Here's how we bossed a three-day trip packed with cafe-hopping, markets and cultural attractions...

 Squeeze in that last bit of shopping: Independent boutiques

 Still got luggage space?
 Make a quick trip to Siam to explore some of Bangkok’s best independent boutiques.
-Head to Wonder Anatomie at Siam Center if your style is slightly eccentric, or SOS Sense of Style at Siam Square 2: a popular Thai boutique which offers a wealth of styles and designs.
+Head to Wonder Anatomie at Siam Center if your style is slightly eccentric, pick up the famous pleated dress from Innit Bangkok, or check out SOS Sense of Style at Siam Square 2: a popular Thai boutique which offers a wealth of styles and designs.
+Beauty junkies would also love Eveandboy, a massive makeup and skincare store chock-full of Thai indie beauty brands.
 Got a thing for vintage?
 Head to Ekkamai Shopping Mall at Sukhumvit Road 42, which stands across stores hawking vintage wares.

 Take note of where you’re flying into, as Bangkok has two airports (Suvarnabuhmi and Don Mueang).
 If you’re flying into the latter on a Friday, it’s best to fly in as early as possible.
 We’ve heard multiple horror stories of hours-long immigration queues.
 If Suvarnabhumi is where you’re landing, we’d recommend taking the Airport Rail Link if you’ve packed light.
 It’s a 15 minute, non-stop express service which will conveniently and speedily take you to the city terminal.